What makes GFS different from other girls’ youth groups?

 A sense of physical and emotional safety has also long been a key benefit of women-only services.

 How can men support GFS?

-They can also take on staff or voluntary roles that do not require regular engagement with girls and young women participating in GFS sessions.
+Men can also take on staff or voluntary roles that do not require regular engagement with girls and young women participating in GFS sessions.
 These could include office-based roles, occasional roles (such as driving a minibus) and guest instructors, speakers and facilitators.